gitless-vcs/gitless/README.md

 Note that the installation **won't interfere** with your Git installation in any way, you can keep using Git, and switch between Git and Gitless seamlessly.

-We currently require Git (1.7.12+) to be installed (but this requirement is going to disappear soon once we finish with our migration to [pygit2](https://github.com/libgit2/pygit2)).
+We currently require Git (1.7.12+) to be installed, but this requirement is going to disappear soon once we finish with our migration to [pygit2](https://github.com/libgit2/pygit2).

 ### Binary release (macOS and Linux only)